-- Prepayments can be in whole or in part. - The former is called liquidation. - The latter is called curtailment. - Prepayments, however, need not always result in losses. - The holder of a pass-through security is exposed to the total prepayment risk associated with the underlying pool of mortgage loans. - The CMO is designed to alter the distribution of that risk among the investors.
+- Prepayments can be in whole or in part.

+- The former is called liquidation.

+- The latter is called curtailment.

+- The holder of a pass-through security is exposed to the total prepayment risk associated with the underlying pool of mortgage loans.

+- The CMO is designed to alter the distribution of that risk among the investors.